 Explore more Treasury deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Treasury.
-These resources below were developed by management consulting firms and Treasury subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Treasury templates below that were developed by management consulting firms and Treasury subject matter experts.

 Effective Treasury management is not an isolated function; it must be fully integrated with the organization's strategic objectives.
 A McKinsey report highlights that companies which align their Treasury operations with their strategic goals can achieve a more robust and flexible financial position.
 The Treasury should support corporate strategy by providing insights for decision-making, securing financing at optimal costs, and managing risks that could impact the company's strategic initiatives.